Timeless-Tower/blender-interchange-docs/docs/Export Fine Control.md

 The most important setting you can change is Intermediate File Format.
 This plugin supports either fbx or usd files.
 You will see different results for each format because the structure of these files is very different.
 If you are having issues with USD or FBX try switching to the other format.

+Another very useful setting is Collection Filter.
+This will limit what is exported to a list of collections in blender since there is often stuff in the blend file you do not want or need in unreal.
+In the image above I have set the collection filter to just the Export collection.

 If you have persistent issues hit up our discord for support. https://discord.gg/Zf8xSgg5
 # Import Preview
 Interchange comes with a preview panel that can be show by hitting preview.
 This shows you what will be imported if you hit import.
 In the image I posted a skeletal mesh is being imported with 2 materials and 2 animations.